Notenlish/pycraft/README.md

 # Pycraft
  Pycraft is a simple 2d minecraft copy created by me.
 It currently has simple cave generation, chunk loading and unloading.
-I plan to add biomes, mining, crafting, a complete map loading system as well as some entities, pathfinding and healthbar and foodbar.
+I plan to add mining, crafting, a complete map loading system as well as some entities, pathfinding and health and food.
 After that I plan to release one or more tutorials about this project.